Last Updated: May 2026

 WordPress: The SEO Standard

 WordPress dominates for SEO because of its ecosystem.
 Yoast SEO and RankMath handle technical SEO, schema markup, and content analysis out of the box.
 Custom post types, category/tag taxonomies, and flexible permalink structures enable sophisticated content architectures.
 And tools like Clickcentric's WP Sync add automated content publishing with pre-configured SEO fields.
+For AI-powered WordPress workflows, see the AI SEO Writer with WordPress Publishing page.
 The main weakness is page speed, which requires caching plugins and optimization.

 Next.js: The Performance Champion